jeromecoupe/sassgrids/readme.md

 If you need a solid SASS framework, check out [inuit.css](http://inuitcss.com/) and [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids).
 These were a huge inspiration for this and I share a lot of [Harry's views on proportional grids and namespaced classes](http://csswizardry.com/2013/02/responsive-grid-systems-a-solution/).

-However, there were two things that didn't quite suit my workflow:
+However, there were two things that didn't quite suit me:

-- you have to use nested elements to apply backgrounds to grid modules
 - the grid layout (gutters = number columns - 1) was not inuitive to me, I prefer to have even padding on each side of my modules.
+- Harry's system, albeit simpler than many others I have seen, is already quite complex because it caters for many use cases (silent classes or not, etc.).
+Buy developing my own thing, I could make it simpler.

 ### Chris Coyier